tinymanorg/tinyman-contracts-v1/README.md

 Tinyman is an automated market maker (AMM) implementation on Algorand.

-**NOTE: These contracts are not final and must not be deployed to Mainnet.
-An audit report by Runtime Verification will be published here before the Mainnet launch.**

 ### Docs

 Docs describing the transactions for each operation are located in the [docs](docs/) folder.

 Further documentation is available at [docs.tinyman.org](https://docs.tinyman.org)

+### Audit
+An audit of these contracts has been completed by [Runtime Verification](https://runtimeverification.com/).
+It can be found in [their Github repo](https://github.com/runtimeverification/publications/blob/main/reports/smart-contracts/Tinyman.pdf).

 ### Acknowledgements